About the Company

 - Perform property inspections to monitor performance and compliance with approved business plans and policies, as well as identify opportunities for improvement and value creation and any issues that may require additional action.

-- Perform asset-level valuation reviews as needed, including: the gathering of market data, reviewing property performance and measuring each asset against its budgets and goals.
+- Perform asset-level valuation reviews as needed, including the following: gathering market data, reviewing property performance and measuring each asset against its budgets and goals.

 - Develop positive working relationships both internally and externally (co-workers, clients, third-party property managers, consultants, and other service providers); be an active participant in local industry organizations.

-- Minimum ten years of multifamily real estate experience in the Western United States; preferred candidate will have overseen a portfolio of diverse multifamily communities
+- Minimum five years of multifamily real estate experience in the Western United States; preferred candidate will have overseen a portfolio of diverse multifamily communities

 - Thorough understanding of financial statements and reporting